Mostly Sunny with a High Near 80 | SweetwaterNOW

 Today

-Sunny, with a high near 80.
-East northeast wind 5 to 9 mph becoming west northwest in the afternoon.
+Scattered showers and thunderstorms, mainly after 2pm.
+Increasing clouds, with a high near 80.
+Breezy, with a southwest wind 6 to 11 mph becoming west southwest 15 to 20 mph in the afternoon.
+Winds could gust as high as 28 mph.
+Chance of precipitation is 30%.

 Tonight

+A slight chance of showers and thunderstorms before 9pm, then isolated showers between 9pm and midnight.
+Partly cloudy, with a low around 51.
+Breezy, with a west northwest wind 15 to 20 mph becoming east northeast 7 to 12 mph in the evening.
+Winds could gust as high as 28 mph.
+Chance of precipitation is 20%.

+Mostly sunny, with a high near 78.
+East northeast wind 6 to 9 mph becoming west northwest in the afternoon.

+Partly cloudy, with a low around 51.
+West southwest wind 5 to 8 mph.

+Sunny, with a high near 83.
+Breezy, with a west wind 6 to 15 mph, with gusts as high as 22 mph.

-Clear, with a low around 54.
-West northwest wind 5 to 9 mph becoming light and variable after midnight.
+Partly cloudy, with a low around 56.
+Breezy, with a west wind 6 to 16 mph becoming south after midnight.
+Winds could gust as high as 23 mph.

 Wednesday